 How safe, convenient and enjoyable is it to walk?

-The Institute for Transportation and Development Policy (ITDP) and Streetfilms argue that people have the right to walk, and that cities should invest in infrastructure for walking:
+People deserve the freedom to walk, and cities should invest in infrastructure for walking:

 Elements of walkability